Nonlinear Optics#

 Self-Phase Modulation#

-\[\begin{gather} g_\text{spm}^{\left(3\right)}\!\left[\nu\right] = \frac{1}{2} \frac{\chi^{\left(3\right)}_\text{eff}\!\left[\nu, \nu, -\nu\right]}{\epsilon_0 \, c^2 \, n_\text{eff}^2 \, A_\text{eff}} \end{gather}\]
+\[\begin{gather} g_\text{spm}^{\left(3\right)}\!\left[\nu, \nu^\prime\right] = \frac{1}{2} \frac{\chi^{\left(3\right)}_\text{eff}\!\left[\nu, \nu^\prime, -\nu^\prime\right]}{\epsilon_0 \, c^2 \, n_\text{eff}\!\left[\nu\right] n_\text{eff}\!\left[\nu^\prime\right] A_\text{eff}\!\left[\nu^\prime\right]} \end{gather}\]

-The frequency dependence of the effective refractive index and area are implicit.
-If one assumes that phase mismatch suppresses all other interactions, then \(g^{\left(3\right)}_\text{spm}\) can be completely removed from the frequency integrals and the convolution can be cast as a multiplication in the time domain:
+If one ignores mode overlap and assumes that a particular pump frequency (\(\nu^\prime\)) dominates, then \(g^{\left(3\right)}_\text{spm}\) can be completely removed from the frequency integrals and the convolution can be cast as a multiplication in the time domain:

 \[\begin{gather} \frac{\partial}{\partial z} a\!\left[\nu\right] \approx \ldots - i \, \omega \, g^{\left(3\right)}_\text{spm} \, \mathscr{F}\!\left[a\left[t\right]^3\right] \end{gather}\]